Skip to Content

 The on-ball defender will essentially use strong defensive principles alongside speed and quickness to keep the player with the ball away from the middle area of the court where it is easier to break the pressure.

-Protect the middle area
+Protect the middle area of the court

 As the trap action occurs between the on-ball defender and the adjacent off-ball defender, at least one additional off-ball defender will usually cover the middle area of the court.